 A Public Resource Management System

 How can we benefit the cooperative, peer-to-peer, open source design community, and social enterprise and more broadly apply it to our living environments?
-How the web can better engage people with the material world, while also enriching the social and strengthening personal bonds.
+How can the web can better engage people with the material world, while also enriching the social, strengthening personal bonds.

 This briefer proposes the development of a public resource management widget for Loomio.